-Tragically, one sister and two sisters of hers succumbed along the way.
+Tragically, one brother and two of her sisters succumbed along the way.
 Onlay has since lived an unassuming life making beautiful traditional jewellery, blankets and pottery and caring for her grandchildren, whom she cherishes as the diamonds of her life.
 In the wake of waves of sadness, present-day Tibetan diasporas are finding ways to live with joy and continue the rich tapestry of spirituality and art built up over millennia before them.

 One rainy, misty afternoon in a cosy café in upper Dharamsala, I met with Rinpoche Karma Lungdup.
 Seated gracefully with his palms folded I couldn’t help but be absorbed by the man.
 He began telling me about his story and his interpretation of Buddhism.

 ‘’In every molecule there is spirit.
 All is spirit’’, he told me.